wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Description ==

+Takes submissions from Contact Form 7 plugin, saves them in the database and allows you to export the data.

 First a disclaimer: I am not the maker of Contact Form 7 or associated with it's author.

 That being said, I think Contact Form 7 is great...except for one thing.
 It does not save its information to the database.
 And if you get a lot of form submissions, then you end up sorting through a lot of email.